 A visionary moviemaker free from the diktats of a studio, perhaps even from the need to recoup a budget: that’s rather the dream isn’t it?
 Especially in this age of algorithmic movie-making, of brand ‘universes’ and moral kowtowing to the whims of a genocidal Chinese state council.
 But the logistics of movie making almost never permit such freedom.

 Not so Andrew Getty, at least not really.
 If his last name is familiar that’s because Andrew’s grandfather was John Paul Getty, oil tycoon and once-richest man in America.
-Andrew Getty was born never having to worry about money and, by his death from meta-amphetamine-related causes at the age of forty-seven, blew all that good fortune and security on creating one single movie.
+Andrew Getty was born never having to worry about money and, by the time of his death from meta-amphetamine-related causes at the age of forty-seven, blew all that good fortune and security on creating one single movie.
 In all, he spent six years filming the thing and fifteen years making it.

-The Evil Within, released in 2017 but began in 2002, is a unique beast.
+The Evil Within, released in 2017 but started in 2002, is a unique beast.
 At turns baroquely amateurish and feverishly brilliant, the Youtuber In Praise Of Shadows captures most viewers reaction to Within when he says: ‘This isn’t a very good movie but its one I’ll remember the rest of my life.’

 The Evil Within is a horror film–one currently floating among a sea of mediocre-yet-capably-made horror movies on Amazon Prime, its cover offering little clue as to its unique nature–about a young man with learning difficulties lured into serial murder by a demon that stalks his nightmares.